Verified by Psychology Today

 Stress generally refers to two things: the psychological perception of pressure, on the one hand, and the body's response to it, on the other, which involves multiple systems, from metabolism to muscles to memory.

 Some 15 million Americans a year struggle with depression, an illness that comes in many forms—from major depression and seasonal affective disorder, to dysthymia and bipolar disorder.
 Depression is an illness that increasingly afflicts people worldwide, interfering with concentration, motivation, and many other aspects of everyday functioning.

 Cognitive-behavioral therapy (CBT) is a form of psychotherapy that treats problems and boosts happiness by modifying dysfunctional emotions, behaviors, and thoughts.
 Unlike traditional Freudian psychoanalysis, which probes childhood wounds to get at the root causes of conflict, CBT focuses on solutions, encouraging patients to challenge distorted cognitions and change destructive patterns of behavior.

 Obsessive-Compulsive Disorder (OCD) is a potentially disabling anxiety disorder.
 People afflicted with OCD become trapped in a pattern of repetitive, senseless thoughts and behaviors that are very difficult to overcome.

-Omega-3 is a long-chain polyunsaturated fatty acid, and as science parses the roles of nutrients, it turns out that omega-3 fats do many good things for the body and the brain.
-Known as an "essential" fatty acid, meaning the body must take it in from food sources, omega-3 is important to human metabolism.
+Omega-3 is a group of long-chain polyunsaturated fatty acids, perhaps most notably found in cold-water fish.
+As science parses the biological actions of nutrients, it turns out that omega-3 fats do many good things for the body and the brain.